 First, we need to define the functional form of the map.
-In this case the map is linear which can be declared using torch.nn.Linear.
+In this case the map is linear which is supported by miniff out of the box through ml.SequentialSoleEnergyNN torch module.

-$f = W \cdot g,$
+$$f = W \cdot g$$

 where W stands for weights.